 House of Vintage (Amhurst Road): "a thoughtful selection of casual vintage pieces."

-Arch389: "head upstairs for an intimate shopping experience.
-Shopping here makes you feel like you're selecting clothes from your most glamorous friend's closet.
+Arch 394 - Somewhere in Hackney: "shopping here makes you feel like you're selecting clothes from your most glamorous friend's closet.
 Fair prices, and the owner is truly passionate about vintage fashion."

 6. Eat wood-fired pizza in the Dalston Eastern Curve Garden